Government of Vichy France

 The Government of Vichy France was the collaborationist ruling regime or government in Nazi-occupied France during the Second World War.
-Of contested legitimacy, it was headquartered in the town of Vichy in occupied France, but it initially took shape in Paris under Maréchal Philippe Pétain as the successor to the French Third Republic in June 1940.
-Pétain spent four years in Vichy and after the Allied invasion of France, fled into exile to Germany in September 1944 with the rest of the French cabinet.
-It operated as a government-in-exile until April 1945, when the Sigmaringen enclave was taken by Free French forces.
-Pétain was brought back to France, by then under control of the Provisional French Republic, and put on trial for treason.
+Of contested legitimacy, it was finally headquartered in the town of Vichy in occupied France, but it initially took shape in Bordeaux under Marshal Philippe Pétain as the successor to the French Third Republic in June 1940.
+The government remained in Vichy for four years, but was escorted to Germany in September 1944 after the Allied invasion of France.
+It then operated as a government-in-exile until April 1945, when the Sigmaringen enclave was taken by so-called Free French forces.
+Pétain was permitted to travel back to France (through Switzerland), by then under control of the technically illegal Provisional French Republic, and subsequently put on trial for treason.